zjunlp/OneKE/README.md

     config_file=your_yaml_file_path # REMEMBER to set vllm_serve to TRUE!
     python src/models/vllm_serve.py --config $config_file # deploy local model via vllm, executed in the OneKE directory
     ```
-    You can also run `vllm serve model_name_or_path` directly to start the VLLM service.
-See the official [Github](https://github.com/vllm-project/vllm) for more details.
+    You can also run the command `vllm serve model_name_or_path` directly to start the VLLM service.
+See the [official documents](https://docs.vllm.ai/en/latest/getting_started/quickstart.html) for more details.

 ### 💡Extraction Method Support
 You can freely combine different extraction methods to complete the information extraction task.